IBATMANSINGH/Ollama-Chat-UI/README.md

 *   **Connects to Local Ollama:** Interacts directly with the Ollama API running on your machine (default: `http://localhost:11434`).
 *   **Model Selection:** Automatically fetches and lists your locally available Ollama models in a dropdown.
 *   **Streaming Responses:** Displays model responses token-by-token as they are generated.
-*   **Conversation History:** Maintains context by sending the previous messages back to the model.
+*   **Persistent Conversation History:** Saves conversations to localStorage so they persist between sessions.
+*   **Dark/Light Mode:** Toggle between dark and light themes with a single click.
+*   **Model Parameters Control:** Adjust temperature, top_p, and max tokens to customize model responses.
+*   **System Prompt Support:** Set custom system prompts to guide the model's behavior.
+*   **Conversation Management:** Create, rename, delete, and switch between multiple conversations.
+*   **Export/Import Conversations:** Save conversations to files and load them back later.
 *   **Code Block Detection:** Automatically identifies Markdown code blocks (``` ... ```) in the model's response.
 *   **Copy Code Button:** Adds a convenient "Copy" button next to each detected code block.
 *   **Simple Deployment:** Runs entirely within a single HTML file – no server-side code or complex setup required (besides Ollama itself).
-*   **Basic Responsive UI:** Designed to be usable on different screen sizes.
+*   **Responsive UI:** Designed to be usable on different screen sizes.

 ## Prerequisites